ShuTingY/CS3219-OTOT_TaskB/Readme.md

 * RUN `npm run dev` to run in development environment.
 * Run `npm run test` for testing.

+* The API is deployed on Heroku and can be access via link: <https://resfulapi-taskb.herokuapp.com/>

 # Reference
 Victor Steven: [Restful API with NodeJS, Express, PostgreSQL, Sequelize, Travis, Mocha, Coveralls and Code Climate.](https://medium.com/@victorsteven/restful-api-with-nodejs-express-postgresql-sequelize-travis-mocha-coveralls-and-code-climate-f28715f7a014)